-- Click the Operational map to active it.
+- Click the Operational map to activate it.

 The Operational map consists of places, points, and areas of interest.
 The layers in this map provide searchable and clickable features for your offline map.
 You can author the Operational map to allow your map users to search for features by attributes and to tap features to see pop-ups.

 The VTPK_Source_BM map shows the boundaries for Yellowstone National Park and Grand Teton National Park.
 The information in this map provides background reference data for the operational layers.
 Layers in the basemap are only for visualization.
-Users of the offline map won't be able to access attributes through a pop-up or be able to search for features in the basemap.
+Users of the offline map can't access attributes through a pop-up or search for features in the basemap.
 If there are layers in this map that you want users to interact with, move them to the Operational map.

-The basemap map is empty—you'll use this later in conjunction with the VTPK_Source_BM map to create a vector tile basemap.
+The Basemap map is empty—you'll use this later with the VTPK_Source_BM map to create a vector tile basemap.

-- Activate the Operational map, click the Map ribbon, click the Basemap drop-down menu , and select the VTPK_Source_BM basemap.
+- Click the Operational map, click the Map ribbon, click the Basemap drop-down menu , and select the VTPK_Source_BM basemap.

 The Operational map now shows the VTPK_Source_BM basemap below the operational layers.

 - Pan and zoom around the map to familiarize yourself with the basemap and operational data.
-This will give you context for how the operational layers work with the basemap layers.
+This gives you context for how the operational layers work with the basemap layers.

-If you do not see any labels, click the refresh button to refresh the map view.
+If you do not see labels, click the refresh button to refresh the map view.

 Create a vector tile package

-Best practices for efficient offline maps require basemaps that are made up of vector tile packages (.vtpk) for vector data and tile packages (.tpk) for raster data.
-In this tutorial, you'll use vector tiles for the basemap.
-Although vector tile packages are not required, they are recommended to improve drawing performance and are especially useful for basemaps as vector tile packages do not provide access to attributes or user interaction with features.
+Best practices for efficient offline maps require basemaps that are composed of vector tile packages (.vtpk) for vector data and tile packages (.tpk) for raster data.
+Here, you'll use vector tiles for the basemap.
+Although vector tile packages are not required, they are recommended to improve drawing performance and are especially useful for basemaps, as vector tile packages do not provide access to attributes or user interaction with features.

-- Activate the VTPK_Source_BM basemap and zoom to the extent of Grand Teton National Park.
+- Click the VTPK_Source_BM basemap and zoom to the extent of Grand Teton National Park.

 - Right-click the basemap in the Contents pane and click Properties .

-- On the Extent tab, click Custom extent, click the Calculate from drop-down menu, and click Current visible extent from the Get extent from menu.
+- On the Extent tab, click Use a custom extent, and click Current visible extent from the Get extent from menu.

-- On the Metadata tab, enter a description for the basemap.
+- On the Metadata tab, enter a description for the basemap and click OK.

-The Create Vector Tile Package geoprocessing tool will fail if the input map is missing a description.
+The Create Vector Tile Package geoprocessing tool fails if the input map is missing a description.